wallace-js/wallace/README.md

 - Forcing us to structure code a specific way - which affects reuse and readability.
 - Using weird patterns like hooks, providers and portals - which adds cognitive load.
-- Doing too much magic, especially reactive behaviour - which causes glitches and confusion.
+- Doing magic, like reactive behaviour - which causes glitches and confusion.

 Wallace doesn't do these things, and as a result you: